 For a typically (and pretty decedent) afternoon tea, pop into the Countess of York.
 You’ll leave stuffed.
 After all, it’s hard to resist all the cakes. 😉

-Known as the birthplace of William Shakespeare, Stratford-upon-Avon is a gorgeous city that’s nestled in the English countryside.
+Known as the birthplace of William Shakespeare, Stratford-upon-Avon is a gorgeous place that’s nestled in the English countryside.

 When you’re here, you can visit the birthplace of Shakespeare and learn much more about his life.
 You’ll also see; Anne Hathaway’s Cottage, the theatres of the Swan and Royal Shakespeare to name but a few.